NovaLynxie/discordjs-bot-template-v14/README.md

-# Simple Discord Bot Framework
+# Simple Discord Bot Template
-A simple discord bot framework that is flexible and built to your needs.
-Built to run on Discord.JS v14.
+A simple discord bot template that is flexible and built to your needs with minimal dependencies.
+Built to run on Discord.js v14.
 ## Dependencies
 - NodeJS v16 or above
 - Any code editor of your choice (or text file editor if you prefer that)